damien-mattei/SRFI-105-for-Racket/README.md

-# SRFI-105 Curly Infix for Racket and R6RS (autodetection)
+# SRFI-105 Curly Infix for Racket Scheme and R6RS (autodetection)

+**Scheme Request For Implementations 105 "Curly Infix"**

 Install as a package or from source code.